ochi84/OchiLinux84/README.md

 # Dot-Files and Configuration Files

-This repository contains personal configuration files and dot-files for backup and easy synchronization across different machines.
+This repository contains personal configuration files and dot-files for backup, restoration and easy synchronization across different machines.

 ## Contents